 - Patrolman Patrick Hartford, End of Watch November 26, 1897

-Officer O'Sullivan was waked at his residence located at No. 452 West Indiana Street and his funeral mass was held at St. Columbkills Church.
+Officer O’Sullivan was waked at his residence located at No. 452 West Indiana Street.
+His funeral mass was held at St. Columbkills Church.
 He was laid to rest on June 17, 1888 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.